How to Answer the Phone Professionally at Your Business

 2) When you answer the phone, be warm, enthusiastic, and professional.
 Your voice on the phone is sometimes the only impression of your company a caller will get.

 3) When answering the phone, welcome callers courteously and identify yourself and your organization immediately.
 Say, for instance, "Good morning.
 Cypress Technologies.
 Susan speaking.
 How may I help you?"
+Don't just say "Hello".
 No one should ever have to ask if they've reached such and such a business.

 4) Enunciate clearly, keep your voice volume moderate, and speak slowly and clearly when answering the phone so your caller can understand you easily.